shreyas-satish/shreyas-satish.github.com/_posts/2020-12-11-how-to-find-a-mentor.md

 That's pretty much it.
 I believe people generally want to help.
 Make it easy, fun, and interesting for them to help you!

-*Thank you Araxie Miller, Aruna Sank for reading drafts of this.
+*Thank you Araxie Miller, Aruna Sank, and Steve Sule for reading drafts of this.
 Thank you Sidu Ponnappa, Rahul Gonsalves, Kristen McQuillin, Sameer Bhiwani, Araxie Miller, Tejas Bhatt, Steve Sule, and Abhinit Tiwari for being helpful in a myriad ways.*